-The time frame for an appeal before the Appeal Court is 60 days from the decision being served to the parties concerned.
-The term for recourse before the Council of State is 60 days from the Appeal Court's decision being served.
-It may take more than a year for the Appeal Court to deliver its decision and even longer for the Council of State.
+The time frame for an appeal before the Administrative Appeal Court of Athens is 60 days from the decision being served to the parties concerned.
+The term for recourse before the Council of State is 60 days from the Administrative Appeal Court's decision being served.
+It may take more than a year for the Administrative Appeal Court to deliver its decision and even longer for the Council of State to do so.